school510587/BrlIMEHelper/readme.md

   See also: [What PC keyboards allow for 6-key braille data entry?](https://www.duxburysystems.com/faq2.asp?faq=32&fbclid=IwAR0zdRHClvT5gikN_RqAEX_phxEp51HZX9dtDGUkWU5gTprmvBUPyBs5cFk)

 ## Features
-1. Through the braille keyboard, the user can manipulate 微軟注音, and input Chinese characters, punctuations, and math symbols according to braille rules learned.
+1. Chinese input (including punctuations and math symbols) through the braille keyboard.
-2. Simulating braille keyboard by a computer keyboard, which enable users to input characters according to braille rules without a braille keyboard.
+2. Simulating braille keyboard by a computer keyboard.
-3. On change of IME input composition mode, Braille IME Helper must cooperate with the IME to change the way of braille handling.
-When the addon handles braille in alphanumeric mode, the effect is determined by NVDA's braille input table.
+3. Allowing system and NVDA keyboard shortcuts.
+4. Different braille composition modes for different windows.
+5. Allowing password input on a web browser by the braille keyboard.

 ## Manipulation by a braille keyboard
 - Please remember the following hotkeys:
     * Dots 4, 5, 6 + Space: Toggle between alphanumeric and native modes.
 The effect is the same as pressing Shift on a computer keyboard.
     * Dot 1 + Space: Review the braille buffer, i.e., what you just enter in native mode before finish of composition.
 (Example: 135 126 is insufficient for composition, but this function shows that you have entered ㄅㄛ.)
     * Dots 2, 4, 5 + Space: Clear braille buffer on typo to re-enter the correct content.
+- In alphanumeric mode, the effect is determined by NVDA's braille input table.
 - The original NVDA behavior of dot 7, dot 8, and dot 7 + dot 8 is preserved in both modes.
 - The addon do not influence other buttons on a braille display, such as buttons for scrolling and positioning.